malkhamis-panw/gaia/doc/documentation.md

 ### DiscoveryMode

-When discovery mode is enabled, all flows are accepted.
+(Deprecated) When discovery mode is enabled, all flows are accepted.
 Flows which do not match an existing network policy will be represented by a dotted line in your Platform view.

 #### Example